-Situated just 30 minutes outside of Lompoc California, Jalama Beach is a hugely popular destination spot for locals and travelers every year.
+Situated just 30 minutes outside of Lompoc California, Jalama Beach campground is a hugely popular destination spot for locals and travelers every year.
 People flock to these sandy shores every day to take part in surfing, kite-surfing, photography, hiking, fishing, camping, and more.
 The terrain is unique thanks to a wide variety of local California wildlife and vegetation.
-Subsequently, plant enthusiasts often enjoy the thriving presence of Sand Verbena, Salt Brush, and Sea Rocket.
+Subsequently, Jalama Beach camping gives plant enthusiasts a chance to enjoy the thriving presence of Sand Verbena, Salt Brush, and Sea Rocket.

 One of the most famous attractions here however is the nearby Beach Caves.
 Only accessible during low-tide about a mile up the beach, these caves are the site of many famous instagram photos and movie scenes.
 They’re also a welcome escape from the hot-sun that beats down during the warmer months of late summer.
 But don’t get too comfy because you'll have to remember to beat the tide!